+All of these cases-and in particular Specht, Nguyen, Huuuge, Register.com, SquareTrade, the two Ticketmaster cases, Hines, Cvent, Van Tassell and Zappos-underscore that courts are more apt to enforce online agreements where express assent is obtained.
 And Nicosia, Meyer and Cullinane underscore that even when express assent is sought, the messaging must be clear and unambiguous and the screen presentation uncluttered.
-Cullinane also suggests that if the agreement is not presented directly to users, but only via a link, that the link should be blue against a white background.
+Cullinane also suggests that if the agreement is not presented directly to users, but only via a link, that the link should be blue against a white background (even though this requirement seems absurd to most internet and mobile users).

 Absent express agreement, assent may be inferred from proof that a defendant had actual notice that use or access was conditioned on terms and continued to use or access a site or service thereafter.
 Assent also may be shown by constructive or inquiry notice.
 As a practical matter, however, without objective evidence of notice or a party admission, it may be very difficult for a site owner or service provider to bind a party to posted terms.
-While inquiry notice may be shown by evidence of actual knowledge of circumstances sufficient to put a prudent person upon inquiry, it may, as a practical matter, be very difficult to prevail based on inquiry notice in an Internet case absent repeated notice or an admission by the defendant that he or she knew use was conditional on Terms, given the discomfort that many judges and juries have in the first place with enforcing unilateral contracts in the absence of express assent.
+While inquiry notice may be shown by evidence of actual notice of circumstances sufficient to put a prudent person upon inquiry, it may, as a practical matter, be very difficult to prevail based on inquiry notice in an Internet case absent repeated notice or an admission by the defendant that he or she knew use